Gdoc/Admin

 This is also true for marriages in the UK.
 This chart shows the cumulative share of marriages that ended in divorce: each line represents the year in which couples were married.
 A useful way to compare different age cohorts is by the steepness of the line: steeper lines indicate a faster accumulation of divorces year-on-year, particularly in the earlier stages of marriages.

 You might notice that the divorce curves for couples in the 1960s are shallower and tend to level out in the range of 20% to 30%.
-Divorce rates then became increasingly steep throughout the 1970s; 80s and 90s, and eventually surpass cumulative rates from the 1960s.
+Divorce rates then became increasingly steep throughout the 1970s; 80s and 90s, and eventually surpassed cumulative rates from the 1960s.
 But, since the 1990s, these curves appear to be falling once again, mirroring the findings from the US.

 We don't know yet how long the marriages of younger couples today will last.
 It will take several decades before we have the full picture on more recent marriages and their eventual outcomes.